ibm-cloud-docs/assistant/beta-intent-recommendations.md

 ![Plus or Premium plan only](images/plus.png) When generally available, it will be available to Plus or Premium plan users only.
 {: note}

+{{site.data.keyword.Bluemix_dedicated_notm}}: You cannot get intent recommendations from logs.
+A component that is required to render the log data properly for consumption is not available in dedicated environments.
+You can see the option to link to a connected log, but the data source will always indicate that there 0 logs available.
+To use an assistant log as the source for your intent recommendations, switch to a Premium plan.
+Alternatively, you can add the user utterances from the logs to a CSV file, upload it, and choose the logs CSV file as the data source.

 Watson can recommend some initial intents for you to start with.
 Or, if you already created some intents, Watson analyzes your logs and compares its findings with your existing intents to identify gaps in your training data and suggest new intents that can fill them in.